Student Leadership Center

 Center for Student Engagement

 The Center for Student Engagement provides resources for student organizations (including but not limited to academic honor societies, Student Senate clubs, club sports, fraternities and sororities, and interest groups) and advisers.
-The “Bullpen” creates a collaborative environment for students to work together with other student organization student leaders.
+The “Origination Suite” creates a collaborative environment for students to work together with other student organization student leaders.

 Benefits for student organizations include: